 If you’re going to have to pay a substantial amount out-of-pocket (or if you’ll have take loans), or if you’ll have to stop working, we recommend holding off and Stack-Methoding that debt.
 At the very least, whittle down the car loan and any private student loan debt.
 Any federal debt can be put onto an IBR, ICR, or PAYE plan to keep it from eating up discretionary income.

-If you’re sitting at a middle ground where your tuition isn’t going to cost you a ton, and you can still work, then you’ll have to do the math and risk analysis yourself.
+If you’re sitting in a middle ground where your tuition isn’t going to cost you a ton, and you can still work, then you’ll have to do the math and risk analysis yourself.
 This middle ground is a little more spongey.
-But our general principle is to kill debt quick.
+But our general principle is to kill debt quickly.